48 Code Analysis

 and analysis.jmp.after

 .
-The first one allows forcing rizin to continue the analysis after the end of the function, even if the next chunk of the code wasn’t called anywhere, thus analyzing all of the available functions.
+The first one allows forcing rizin to continue the analysis after the end of the function, even if the next chunk of the code wasn’t called anywhere, thus analyzing all the available functions.
 The latter one allows forcing rizin to continue the analysis even after unconditional jumps.

 In addition to those we can also set analysis.jmp.indir